Pulkit07/datasciencecoursera/CodeBook.md

 The second column is labelled activity i.e. which activity's measurement is this.

-The rest of the columns names contains the mean of the data as explained in features_info.txt and the units are sameas in features.txt.
+The rest of the columns names contains the mean of the data as explained in feature_info.txt and the units are sameas in feature_info.txt.

 #Summary of Transformations